-This is great family activity!
+This is a great family activity!
 A full day of white water rafting in an inflatable kayak or a larger raft.
-With pick up from Zadar, you’ll head to the town of Obrovac to enjoy the Zrmanja river at the base of beautiful mountains.
+With pick-up from Zadar, you’ll head to the town of Obrovac to enjoy the Zrmanja River at the base of beautiful mountains.
 This river is considered one of the most beautiful in Europe.
 These are not difficult rapids- this is a great rafting trip for beginners and kids looking for a bit of adventure.

 Book Now: Rafting on the Zrmanja River

-Located a half hour drive north of Zadar, is the small island of Nin.
+Located a half-hour drive north of Zadar, is the small island of Nin.
 It’s connected to the mainland by two stone bridges.
-Nin is famous for it’s saltworks, and as the first seat of the Croatian Kings.
-It has beautiful beaches, and the smallest cathedral in the world.
-Buses head this direction frequently, or you take a taxi (or Uber).
+Nin is famous for its saltworks and as the first seat of the Croatian Kings.
+It has beautiful beaches and the smallest cathedral in the world.
+Buses head in this direction frequently, or you can take a taxi (or Uber).

-Pag Island is known for it’s cheese, wine, salt, lace and olive oil.
-Since it has a bridge connecting it to the mainland, a one hour bus from Zadar is the easiest way to visit.
-Half this large island is a rocky lunar landscape, while on the other half you’ll find vineyards and sheep grazing on grasslands.
+Pag Island is known for its cheese, wine, salt, lace, and olive oil.
+Since it has a bridge connecting it to the mainland, a one-hour bus from Zadar is the easiest way to visit.
+Half of this large island is a rocky lunar landscape, while on the other half, you’ll find vineyards and sheep grazing on grasslands.

 34. Visit Krka National Park